 - If you need help submitting the paper you wrote to that instructor, or you cannot log in, contact the IT Support desk.

 In some cases, you may need to contact a software vendor for the best technical support.
 For more information, check out learning resources.

 Software for online learners

-This section offers tips and advice for Brightspace, WebEx, Office365 and Panopto — software we use to teach remotely.
+This section offers tips and advice for Brightspace, Office365 and Panopto — software students use to learn online.

 Office 365 is a cloud-based subscription service from Microsoft that brings together the best tools for the way people collaborate today.
 By combining best-in-class apps like Excel and Outlook with powerful cloud services like OneDrive and Microsoft Teams, Office 365 lets anyone create and share anywhere on any device.

 Panopto is a popular tool that many instructors use to record lectures.
 If your instructor is using Panopto, you will find the link(s) in your Brightspace course content.
-No software is required to view the lectures though some faculty may ask that you install the software on your Mac, PC, iOS or Android device to submit a “virtual” presentation to the class.
+No software is required to view the lectures.
 Tips on getting the most from Panopto lectures can be found at the Panopto Support site.